 WHY THIS DIET FOR IBS?

-A healthy digestive tract should have no problem managing high FODMAP foods but for those with IBS and other chronic tummy inflammation like gas, bloating abdominal pain, diarrhea, constipation, etc they have been shown to actually aggravate symptoms.
+A healthy digestive tract should have no problem managing high FODMAP foods but for those with IBS and other chronic tummy inflammation like gas, bloating abdominal pain, diarrhea, constipation, etc they have been shown to sometimes (not always) aggravate symptoms.

 DOES IT WORK?

 There is some pretty solid randomized, controlled trials (aka: research) that does find that restricting foods containing FODMAPs can improve overall IBS symptoms (abdominal pain, bloating) and quality of life.
 I have also spoken to many digestively compromised tribe members who have found great relief from following a low FODMAP diet.
 I have also spoken to many who found absolutely no difference to their symptoms when following this diet.
 This goes to show just how unique our bellies and bodies truly are.

 Again, I would like to point out that if you can't tolerate high FODMAP foods this is a sign you are in much need of some digestive healing.
 Simply avoiding all high FODMAP foods now and forever is really not getting to the root cause of your gut imbalance.

 The mistake commonly made is that sometimes people will go on a very strict low FODMAP diet, find lots of symptom relief and stay on it long term without trying to reintroduce any foods or gut healing protocols.
 This means that in order to keep you digestive issues in check you need to be on this restrictive diet forever.

 I don’t know about you, but that’s simply not ok with me.